apache/apex-core/docs/apex_cli.md

 Apache Apex Command Line Interface
 ================================================================================

-dtCli, the Apache Apex command line interface, can be used to launch, monitor, and manage Apache Apex applications.
+Apex CLI, the Apache Apex command line interface, can be used to launch, monitor, and manage Apache Apex applications.
 It provides a developer friendly way of interacting with Apache Apex platform.
-Another advantage of dtCli is to provide scope, by connecting and executing commands in a context of specific application.  dtCli enables easy integration with existing enterprise toolset for automated application monitoring and management.
+Another advantage of Apex CLI is to provide scope, by connecting and executing commands in a context of specific application.
+Apex CLI enables easy integration with existing enterprise toolset for automated application monitoring and management.
 Currently the following high level tasks are supported.

 -   Launch or kill applications
 -   View system metrics including load, throughput, latency, etc.